Procedure Regulations for Appeals against Assessment Decisions

 - A full or partial refund of the examination fee;

 - Only in cases where there is evidence of a procedural irregularity and where the candidate is deemed a borderline fail (that being within one standard error of measurement of the final pass mark) the appeals panel can recommend to council that the examination result is amended from a fail to a pass.
 The final decision is with council.

 1.5 The College will endeavour to deal with exceptional circumstances fairly and consistently.
 Please note that candidates presenting for an examination are thereby deemed to be fit and healthy to do so under the Fit to Sit policy.

 1.6 Candidates unable to attend for an Examination or Assessment due to exceptional circumstances are required to submit details to the Head of the Examinations Department of the College before taking the Examination or Assessment.

 1.7 Candidates who become unwell during an examination should notify the Head of the Examinations Department or Senior Invigilator immediatelynd subsequently provide medical certification within 10 working days.

 2.0 The Preliminary Procedure

 2.1 A candidate wishing to appeal must submit a written representation to the Head of the Examinations Department to arrive within two months of the date of dispatch of results.
 The written representation must include the full and detailed grounds of appeal and all of the documentary evidence that the candidate wishes to be considered, together with the requested outcome as per Regulation 1.4 above.

-- A fee of £300.00 must be received which will be refunded should the appeal be successful.
-The £300 fee will not be refunded if the appeal is either dismissed outright or dismissed at panel.
+- A fee of £1000.00 must be received which will only be refunded should the appeal be successful.
+The £1000 fee will not be refunded if the appeal is either dismissed outright or dismissed at panel.

 2.3 The Head of the Examinations Department will collate the relevant documentary information and present it anonymously to the Chair of the Examinations Committee.

 2.4 The appeal will be considered initially by the Chair of the Examinations Committee.